 He discusses the S.M.A.R.T. goal setting system, short-term, medium-term and long-term goals, and provides a goal-setting example.
 Take your time with this post, it’s comprehensive.
 Once you’re done, check out this post on how to reach your goals.

 Money Talks News — The new side hustle: garage sale picker.
 Nancy says some people earn as much as $20,000 a year.
 But there are “secrets and strategies” that you must first learn.
 For example, check the newspaper for the best sales, not online.

 Also, “specializing” in things like coins or sports memorabilia helps you find the best stuff.
 Negotiating plays an important role, too.
 Nancy says you must become a tough negotiator to get the best prices and make the most money when you resell the stuff.

 Article last modified on June 26, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Garage Sale Shopping - AMP.